oliverhegardt/case-interview-practice/README.md

 * The system is available at https://stark-castle-84894.herokuapp.com

 * The first endpoint, /employees, is called with a HTTP GET request.
 To search among the employees the querystring parameter q shall be used (the querystring must be at least 2 characters long).
+Example: Request:
+GET /employees?q=An

 * The other endpoint, /suggestions, is called with a HTTP GET request.
 To find suggestions for possible meetings, the querystring parameter employees (array), fromDate, toDate, officehoursStart, officehoursEnd and meetingLength be used.
+Example: Request:
+GET /suggestions?employees=248086622848468681706182205280565990732&employees=246529435182890502 343890064029443600078&fromDate=2015-01-20&toDate=2015-01- 22&officehoursStart=8%3A00&officehoursEnd=17%3A00&meetingLength=60

 The following can be good to know: